PLCnext/CppExamples/Examples/ThreadExample/README.md

 ## Start-up instructions

-- If the project is successfully implemented and downloaded, you can follow the value incrementation of variable "i_pCounter" in PLCnext Engineer debug mode and/or in a watchwindow and threads status in the Output.log file on the plcnext target; see: /opt/plcnext/logs/Output.log
+- If the project is successfully implemented and downloaded, you can follow the value incrementation of variable "i_pCounter" in PLCnext Engineer debug mode and/or in a watchwindow and threads status in the Custom.log file on the plcnext target; see: /opt/plcnext/logs/Custom.log
-- If the project does not start successfully, please see the error messages in Output.log file on the PLCnext target, see: /opt/plcnext/logs/Output.log
+- If the project does not start successfully, please see the error messages in the Arp.log file on the PLCnext target, see: /opt/plcnext/logs/Arp.log

 ### Basic manual setup